Distributed detection/localization of change-points in high-dimensional network traffic data: Application to real data

 \subsection{Performance of the methods}

 In what follows, the \emph{DTopRank} algorithm is used with the same parameters as those adopted in \cite{Levy:Roueff:2009} for the \emph{TopRank} algorithm, with one-minute windows divided in $P=60$ subintervals of $\Delta=1$\;s, with $M=10$ and $S=60$.
+The parameter $d$ was set to $d=1$, due to the limited number of attacks expected in each one minute window.
+In setting $P$ and $\Delta$ the main concern is the overall observation duration $\Delta \times P$ which should be sufficient to allow for meaningful statistical decisions while ensuring an acceptable detection delay and that the extracted series can still be considered as stationary in the absence of change.
+Note that the computational cost of the procedure also scales proportionally to $P$.
+The influence of the other parameters ($d$, $M$ and $S$) is discussed at the end of Section \ref{subsec:perf_synth}.

 Figure \ref{fig:toprank} and \ref{fig:graph_color} show the benefits of the aggregation stage within the collector of the \emph{DTopRank} algorithm with respect to the use of the simple Bonferroni correction in the \emph{BTopRank} algorithm.
-Figures \ref{fig:toprank}-(a),(b) and (c) display the time series $(\underline{X}(t),t=1,\dots,P)$ and $(\overline{X}(t),t=1,\dots,P)$ associated to an attacked IP address in three different monitors as well as the corresponding $p$-values.
-Figure \ref{fig:toprank}-(d) displays the aggregated time series $(\underline{Z}(t),t=1,\dots,P)$ and $(\overline{Z}(t),t=1,\dots,P)$, as defined in (\ref{eq:aggregation}), as well as the associated $p$-value.
+Figures \ref{fig:toprank}-(a),(b) and (c) display the time series $(\underline{X}(t),\;t=1,\dots,P)$ and $(\overline{X}(t),\;t=1,\dots,P)$ associated to an attacked IP address in three different monitors as well as the corresponding $p$-values.
+Figure \ref{fig:toprank}-(d) displays the aggregated time series $(\underline{Z}(t),\;t=1,\dots,P)$ and $(\overline{Z}(t),\;t=1,\dots,P)$, as defined in (\ref{eq:aggregation}), as well as the associated $p$-value.
 Note that the aggregated time series corresponds to the aggregation of 11 time series created by 11 different monitors where the attacked IP address has been detected.
 The $p$-value of the aggregated time series is much smaller than the ones determined at the local monitors, which enables the detection of an attack which would be difficult to detect within the local monitors.

 Figure \ref{fig:graph_color} displays on the $x$ and $y$-axes the quantities $\textrm{Pval}_{\textrm{DTop}}$ and $\textrm{Pval}_{\textrm{BTop}}$, respectively.
-For a given IP address, $\textrm{Pval}_{\textrm{DTop}}$ corresponds to the $p$-value computed with the \emph{DTopRank} and $\textrm{Pval}_{\textrm{Bonf}}$ is obtained by applying the Bonferroni correction to the $p$-values transmitted by the monitors.
+For a given IP address, $\textrm{Pval}_{\textrm{DTop}}$ corresponds to the $p$-value computed with the \emph{DTopRank} and $\textrm{Pval}_{\textrm{BTop}}$ is obtained by applying the Bonferroni correction to the $p$-values transmitted by the monitors.
 The \emph{DTopRank} provides smaller $p$-values than the Bonferroni approach for IP addresses that were really attacked and $p$-values of the same order as $\inf_{1\leq k\leq K}\textrm{Pval}_k$ for the other IP addresses.